swarnimsandeepds/INDE577SPRING24/Supervised Machine Learning/README.md

 CORE PRINCIPLES

-Classification: Assigns categorical labels to data inputs.
+1-Classification: Assigns categorical labels to data inputs.

-Regression: Estimates a continuous numerical output.
+2-Regression: Estimates a continuous numerical output.

-Training Data: Collection of data used for training the algorithm.
+3-Training Data: Collection of data used for training the algorithm.

-Test Data: Data used to test the algorithm's predictive performance.
+4-Test Data: Data used to test the algorithm's predictive performance.

 IMPLEMENTING SUPERVISED MACHINE LEARNING

-Data Collection: Assemble and label a dataset.
+1-Data Collection: Assemble and label a dataset.

-Preprocessing: Clean and organize the data into a usable format.
+2-Preprocessing: Clean and organize the data into a usable format.

-Model Selection: Select a model that fits the problem at hand.
+3-Model Selection: Select a model that fits the problem at hand.

-Training: Use the training data to educate the model.
+4-Training: Use the training data to educate the model.

-Evaluation: Assess the model using the test data to verify its accuracy.
+5-Evaluation: Assess the model using the test data to verify its accuracy.

 METRICS FOR EVALUATING SUPERVISED MACHINE LEARNING

-Accuracy: Measures the correctness of classification predictions.
+1-Accuracy: Measures the correctness of classification predictions.

-Mean Squared Error (MSE): Evaluates the average of the squares of the errors in regression.
+2-Mean Squared Error (MSE): Evaluates the average of the squares of the errors in regression.

-Confusion Matrix: Outlines the performance of a classification model.
+3-Confusion Matrix: Outlines the performance of a classification model.

-Precision, Recall, and F1 Score: Crucial for evaluating binary classification tasks.
+4-Precision, Recall, and F1 Score: Crucial for evaluating binary classification tasks.

 STARTING WITH MACHINE LEARNING

-Prerequisites: Basic knowledge in Python, statistics, and data analytics.
+1-Prerequisites: Basic knowledge in Python, statistics, and data analytics.

-Libraries: Get acquainted with tools like Scikit-learn, TensorFlow, or PyTorch.
+2-Libraries: Get acquainted with tools like Scikit-learn, TensorFlow, or PyTorch.

-Experimentation: Test various algorithms on different datasets to discover the most effective strategies.
+3-Experimentation: Test various algorithms on different datasets to discover the most effective strategies.